Make Big Wipes part of your Health & Safety Strategy

 The Big Wipes Solution for WEIL’S DISEASE

-Big Wipes antibacterial wipes were tested as effectively preventing the incubation of Leptospira (Weils) interrogans strain RGA.
+Big Wipes were tested as effectively preventing the incubation of Leptospira (Weils) interrogans strain RGA.
 According to OIE Leptospiros Reference Laboratory, “no Leptospira interrogans serovar icterhohaemorrhagiae strain was detected in the media which was inoculated with the Big Wipes sections which were exposed to leptospires.”

-Big Wipes antibacterial hand cleaning wipes remove anything from water and oil-based paints to varnishes, silicone sealants, oils, epoxies and stubborn PU expanding foam and adhesives.
+Big Wipes antiviral and antibacterial hand cleaning wipes remove anything from water and oil-based paints to varnishes, silicone sealants, oils, epoxies and stubborn PU expanding foam and adhesives.
 Big Wipes are water based, preservative-free and contain four dermatologically tested skin conditioners.
 These help to nourish and protect the skin and thus prevent hands from becoming dry and cracked – both painful symptoms of dermatitis.

 Individuals who are concerned they may have a skin problem should always visit their GP for advice and treatment if needed.
 For more information on work-related dermatitis and Health and Safety legislation, visit www.hse.gov.uk/skin